Leader: President Isaias Afwerki

 If you were to wake up tomorrow, with only the things you thanked God for today, what would you have?

-Open Doors works though local church partners in Eritrea to provide spiritual and practical assistance to persecuted Christians, support Bible and discipleship training, and raise awareness and prayer.
+Open Doors works through local church partners in Eritrea to provide discipleship training, economic empowerment projects and persecution survival training.

 Click the Eritrea tag below for a list of the latest articles and news on the country…